meryemsanem/hello-microverse/README.md

 ## ⭐️ Show your support <a name="support"></a>

->If you like this project please contact me.
+>If you like this project please give a ⭐️ to support me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>